 A second gun.
 Run out of ammo?
 Cylinder locked up?
 Did your barrel just fall off?
 It doesn’t matter what the problem is because the answer for all-of-the-above is the same: drop it and grab another one.
 Though we think of the NYR as a “reload” it’s much more than that.
 It’s also a hedge against malfunctions, likely or unlikely, hard or soft.
 To me, this is the single biggest benefit of having a second gun on your person.

 Another benefit is that you can serve as a “walking holster” for someone else.
 Should you need to, you can arm a trusted companion.
-Though I think the need to arm someone else is about as unlikely as it gets, I can conjure scenarios where this would be a good thing.
+Though I think the need to arm someone else is about as unlikely as it gets (most of the people I trust with a firearm are already going to be armed), I can conjure scenarios where this would be a good thing.
 If your (competent) buddy is visiting and can’t carry in your state, you can have a gun handy for him.
 If you need to leave your significant other behind while you go assess a safe avenue of escape it would be reassuring to leave her (or him) with a means of self-defense.

 Guns in two locations.
 If you utilize the New York Reload you have some placement options.
 The second gun can be carried on the support-hand side, the ankle, or in a jacket or pants pocket.
 This gives some serious flexibility depending on your situation.
 In a spot where things are getting tense but you aren’t justified in drawing a gun yet?
 No problem – just put your hand in your pocket and grip that “second” revolver.
 Did you just get tackled and your arm is pinned in an odd position that makes getting your primary revolver out?
 That second one might still be within reach.
 Sitting at a restaurant table when things go south?
 That one on your ankle might be faster than the one in your hip pocket.